MiriamNeubauer/skej/README.md

 **One-sentence description:** Skej is a decentralized scheduling protocol that enables privacy-preserving meeting coordination between ENS addresses using ZK proofs on Zircuit, with token payments for premium scheduling features and AI agent services.

-**Why we should win:** Skej solves the trillion-dollar scheduling coordination problem with true Web3 principles while creating the first privacy-first scheduling infrastructure specifically designed for the emerging AI agent economy - leveraging all of Zircuit's unique capabilities like speed, low costs and Ethereum securities.
+**Why we should win:** Skej solves the trillion-dollar scheduling coordination problem with Web3 principles while creating a first privacy-first scheduling infrastructure specifically designed for the emerging AI agent and creator economy - leveraging all of Zircuit's unique capabilities like speed, low costs and Ethereum securities.

 ---